metabase/metabase/docs/installation-and-operation/start.md

 ### Other installation options

-We recommend that you deploy Metabase in the Cloud service provider and service that you use or you're most used to, below you'll find just examples:
+We recommend that you deploy Metabase using a service and cloud provider that you're familiar with.
+Below are some example setups:

 - [Running on Azure Web Apps](running-metabase-on-azure.md)
 - [Running on Debian as a service](running-metabase-on-debian.md)